torgbuiedunyenyo/infinite-book/world_document.md

 Jay falls in love with Tan.
 Tan falls in love with Jay, or something like it.
 Both are aware of how their relationship looks from the outside.
 Both proceed anyway.

-### Part Two: Arrival in the Future (circa 2150)
+### Part Two: Arrival in the Future

 Tan wants Jay to see her world.
 Her father arranges documentation.
 They travel to the future together.

 Jay's experience of the future is disorienting.
-He gets lost easily—not just spatially, but temporally.
+The technology is unfamiliar, the social cues are different, the layout of cities follows patterns he doesn't understand.
 He depends on Tan to navigate.

 The social dynamics are worse.
 Everyone assumes he's with Tan for citizenship, money, status.
 He's treated as a curiosity at best, a predator at worst.
 Tan's friends are polite but condescending.
 Her family is cold.